 Payment is made directly into your bank account or through PayPal – please research the most suitable payment method for you and be aware that there are fees associated with PayPal withdrawals.

-Almost all of the orders on our system follow our fixed fee structure, so you don’t have to worry about supplying quotes or working out payment rates.
+Almost all of the orders on our system follow a fixed fee structure, so you don’t have to worry about supplying quotes or working out payment rates.
 Orders on the system display a fixed fee which is based on the word count, grade, and delivery options selected by the customer.
+These desirable rates are secured by us through our marketing and commitment to quality work to ensure that we obtain industry leading fee for the writers we work for.
 Our fee calculator lets you see exactly how much you could earn while writing for us.
 For a comprehensive view of our fees, read more information here.

 The best course of action here would be contact a member of the Researcher Relations team.
 You can either call the office or send us a message via your Academic Knowledge account.
 A member of staff will be able to discuss your workload and then work with you to hopefully achieve the level of work that you desire.
-Please do bear in mind that this will be dependent on the availability of the work, and the quantity of work is likely to change as we transition from a busy period to a quiet one.
+Please do bear in mind that this will be dependent on the availability of the work, and the quantity of work is likely to change as we transition from a busy period to a quiet one in the academic writing industry.

 Any new writer should be targeting suitable undergraduate work with a minimum delivery time of 5 days.
 We like to start our new writers on undergraduate work that has a maximum word count of 3000 words.
+This is because we don’t want to overwhelm you as a new writer with us.
 Focus your applications on these briefs and target any undergraduate 2:1 briefs with a word count of less than 3000 and a deadline of no less than 5 days.

 If you find yourself in circumstances that are out of your control and you are unable to submit the work on time, it is always best to ring into the office and inform one of our team members directly.
-Always keep in contact with the office and inform us of any issues as early as possible; remember that at the end of each order is a client that is expecting to have their work delivered on time and without issues, and this expectation is something that we need to uphold.
+We can liaise with the customer on your behalf so always keep in contact with the office and inform us of any issues as early as possible.
+Remember that at the end of each order is your customer that is expecting to have their work delivered on time and without issues, and this expectation is something that you need to uphold.

 As this is a freelance position, you are of course allowed to take time off and go on holiday.
 If you want to go away and continue working this is absolutely fine as long as you have access to your Academic Knowledge account and any resources you need.